kalenjordan/magerun-addons/README.md

 Unless specified it picks a random customer, random product, and a random order creation date up to two years ago from the present time, and creates a defined number of orders order for a selected store.

+The product can be specified either explicitly by providing a SKU or from a range of SKUs by using a wildcard (e.g. `--product="2456%"`).

 ### Assign order to new customer ###

 Assign an order to a new customer by ID.